-- 1. Satisfactory completion of all course and/or thesis requirements in either the thesis (30 hours) or non-thesis (36 hours) tracks.
+- Satisfactory completion of all course and/or thesis requirements in either the thesis (30 hours) or non-thesis (36 hours) tracks.
 Students must complete all courses with a 3.00 or higher cumulative grade point average. - 2.
 Thesis Option program: 24 hours must be completed through Liberty University. - 3.
-Non-Thesis Option program: 30 hours must be completed through Liberty University. - Students must receive at least a B in each of the program's core courses. - 5.
-Students pursuing an M.A. in History (thesis-track) with a European emphasis must have completed the equivalent of 12 hours at the undergraduate level in one language other than English or demonstrate a reading competency in a non-English language. - 6.
-Degree must be completed within five years. - Resident students are required to pass the graduate writing assessment or complete GRST 500. - 8.
+Non-Thesis Option program: 30 hours must be completed through Liberty University. - 4.
+Students must receive at least a B in each of the program's core courses. - 5.
+No more than two grades of C may be applied to the degree. - 6.
+No grade of D may be applied to the degree. - 7.
+Students pursuing an M.A. in History (thesis-track) with a European emphasis must have completed the equivalent of 12 hours at the undergraduate level in one language other than English or demonstrate a reading competency in a non-English language. - 8.
+Degree must be completed within five years. - Resident students are required to pass the graduate writing assessment or complete GRST 500. - 10.
 Submit a Graduation Application to the Registrar's Office at the beginning of the final semester.

 Master of Arts in History (M.A.)
 (30 hrs)

-Thesis Optio Thesis Option
+Thesis Op tion

-Program Option ons: Resident Format
+Program Op otion: Resident Format Only

-Core Courses (12 hrs)

 HIST 500 Historical Methods 3

-HIST 501 Historiography 3 3 3
+HIST 501 Historiography 3

 HIST 550 Readings in American History 3

-HIST 551 Readings in Modern European History 3
+HIST 551 3

-History Electi ve Courses (9 hrs)
+History Ele ctive Courses

-Choose three 3 500-600 level courses
+Choose thre e 500-600 level courses

-HIST Γ/HIEU/HIUS/HIWD 9
+IST/HIEU/HIUS/HIWD 9

-Graduate Elective Course (3 hrs)
+Graduate E Clective Course

 Choose one 500-600 level graduate course,

-including Hist tory electives not already taken 3
+including H listory electives not already taken 3

-Thesis (6 hrs)
+Thesis (6 ha rs)

-HIST 689 1 Thesis Proposal and Research 3
+HIST 689 Thesis Proposal and Research 3

 HIST 690 Thesis Defense 3

-rudent who is not ready for enrollment in HIS ST 690

-after completing HIST 689 may be required, as determined by

-the student's thesis chair, to repeat HIST 689 until deemed

-ready for enrollment in HIST 690.

-NOTE: GSAs are required to take HIST 520 in the first semester.
+NOTE: GSA A's are required to take HIST 520 in the first semester.

-refer to Course Sequence on DCP.
+Plea se refer to Course Sequence on DCP.